Uma Singh

-Uma Singh (c.
+Uma Singh (उमा सिंह; c.
 1983 – January 11, 2009) was a Nepalese women's rights journalist who worked for the Janakpur Today newspaper and Radio Today FM radio station.
 She lived in Janakpur, Nepal, until she was murdered for her feminist journalism.
 According to BBC News, Singh was the first female journalist to be killed in Nepal.

 Biography

 Singh was born in the Siraha District, Gamahariya VDC, Maheshput Ward 4.
 She is survived by her mother, Sushila Devi Singh.
 Singh was cremated by her nephew, who worked in Janakpur.

 Uma Singh was a reporter for the Janakpur Today daily newspaper and Radio Today FM, both owned by the same company.
 She gained recognition for her articles criticizing the dowry system, inheritance practices favoring sons-in-law over daughters, and other issues in her native Nepal.
 In addition to domestic issues, she also advocated for women's rights, addressed the caste system, and engaged in political discourse.
 Her workplace was located in her hometown which considered unsafe, with people carrying weapons at all times.
 Singh's supervisor at the radio station described her as "very brave and multi-talented" (Brij Kumar Yadav).